rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ## Packaging

-There are some files that we recommend you include in your mod when you release it.
+There are some files it is recommended to include in your mod when you release it.

 ### README.txt

-You should provide a readme file.
-This should state:
+The readme file should state:

 * What the mod does.
 * What the license is.